Bertini type results and their applications: Bertini theorem for separable base point free linear systems

 onto $Y$.
 Let

 be the differential of the map $F$.
 The dual projective space parametrizing the hyperplanes in ${\PP}^N$ will be denoted by $\check{{\PP}}^N$.
 For each $0\,\leq\, r\,\leq \,n$, define

 Note that the collection $\{A_r\}$ in \eqref{ar} defines an algebraic stratification of $X$.
-If the map $F$ in \eqref{ef} is generically finite, then $A_n$ is an open subset of $X$, because $F$ is separable.
-In general, if $m\,=\, \dim F(X)$, then $A_m$ is open, and $A_i$ is empty for all $i\,>\,m$.
+If $m\,=\, \dim f(X)$ then $A_i$ is empty for all $i\,>\,m$.
+Moreover, $f$ is generically separable if and only if $A_m$ is open dense subset of $X$.
+In particular, if the map $f$ in \eqref{ef} is dominant finite separable morphism, then $A_n$ is an open dense subset of $X$.

 For a variety $Z$ of dimension $d$, and an integer $0\, \leq\, k\, \leq\, \dim Z\,=\, d$, we say that $Z$ satisfies \emph{$R_k$} if $Z$ is regular at all the codimension $k$ points of $Z$.
 We note that $Z$ satisfies $R_0$, and it satisfies $R_{d}$ if and only if $Z$ is smooth.